sinseman44/koolnova-BMS-Integration/README.md

 * An installation of Home Assistant with free USB port.
 * A RS485 USB dongle.
+* A Koolnova air conditioning system (identifier: 100-CPNR00) with areas defined.
-* Enabling Modbus communication on the master thermostat (INT 49)
+* Enabling Modbus communication on the master radio thermostat (INT 49).

 ![INT49](png/koolnova-smart_radio_INT_49.png)